sadmanca/2023-fall-ece344-documentation/docs/04-threads.md

 You can look at the existing tests, but this `check` function is different from the `test` and `check` functions in the testing framework.
 Please do not create a `test` function, your execution starts from `main`.

+In order to receive 5% your test should produce output when the solution runs, and it should not copy any existing test case.

 ## Building